 d.
 An outcomes-only hearing may be utilized when a student organization has been found at fault in civil court with a preponderance of the evidence or higher standard at the discretion of the Student Conduct Authority.

 3. When a responding student organization has two or more outstanding incidents, those incidents may be heard as a single case at the discretion of the Student Conduct Authority.
+Resolutions a.
+Alternative Resolution

-F. Resolutions
+F.